Getting to The Big Raise

-A: Yes, of course, but we do not recommend it between October and April!
+A: Yes, of course, but we don’t recommend it between October and April!
 In summer we can offer you a place in a collective tent (or you can bring your own tent), a camping mattress, a pillow and a pillowcase.
-You will need to bring a sleeping bag.
+You’ll need to bring a sleeping bag.
 If you choose the camping option, the weekend price will be reduced by €30.

 Q: Do I need to bring a duvet, a pillow, sheets or a towel?

-A: We will provide duvets, pillows, sheets and towels.
+A: We’ll provide duvets, pillows, sheets and towels.

 Q: Can I sleep at a hotel or in an Airbnb or similar?

 A: Yes, you can, although there are none that we particularly recommend, and you run the risk of being late for meditation in the morning.
-However, if you do not sleep at The Big Raise, the weekend will cost you €50 less.
+If you do not sleep at The Big Raise, the weekend will cost you €50 less.